-Rebecca joined St John’s Buildings as a tenant in October 2020 following successful completion of her pupillage under the supervision of Nicola Quinney.
+Rebecca has a busy practice in Court of Protection health and welfare matters and in public family law proceedings.
+Rebecca joined chambers as a tenant in October 2020 following the successful completion of her pupillage under the supervision of Nicola Quinney.

 Rebecca graduated with a degree in law from the London School of Economics and Political Science, she was awarded a master’s degree in law from the University of Toronto and she achieved an ‘Outstanding’ grade on the Bar Professional Training Course.

 Court of Protection

 Rebecca is regularly instructed in Court of Protection health and welfare matters by applicants including those instructed by the Official Solicitor, as well as local authorities and family members.
 Rebecca is happy to advise on case issues and evidence including the need for expert evidence from an early stage.